ubports/docs.ubports.com/sdk/apps/qml/QtLocation/Places (QML).rst

         }
     }

-.. rubric:: Displaying Place Content
-   :name: displaying-place-content

 Places can have additional rich content, including editorials, reviews and images.
 Rich content is accessed via a set of models.
-Content models are generally not created directly by the application developer, instead models are obtained from the
+Content models are generally not created directly by the application developer, instead models are obtained from the :ref:`editorialModel <sdk_qtlocation_place_editorialModel>`, :ref:`reviewModel <sdk_qtlocation_place_reviewModel>` and :ref:`imageModel <sdk_qtlocation_place_imageModel>` properties of the `Place </sdk/apps/qml/QtLocation/location-cpp-qml/#place>`_  type.
-:ref:`editorialModel <sdk_qtlocation_place#editorialModel-prop>`,
-:ref:`reviewModel <sdk_qtlocation_place#reviewModel-prop>` and
-:ref:`imageModel <sdk_qtlocation_place#imageModel-prop>` properties of the
-`Place </sdk/apps/qml/QtLocation/location-cpp-qml/#place>`_  type.

 .. code:: qml